Warsaw Commuter Railway: Operation

 The company's headquarters and the main technical depot are in Grodzisk Mazowiecki.
 The WKD is a standard gauge line and is electrified at 3 kV DC.
 Until May 2016, the railway line used 600 V DC as the only public railway line in Poland.

 Rolling stock

-The company also owns a vintage type EN80 four-axle electric unit, built by English Electric at Preston in 1927, and a small diesel shunter, obtained second hand from PKP.
+The company also owns a small diesel shunter, obtained second hand from PKP.

 On the main line, trains operate every 15 minutes at peak hours and every 30 minutes off-peak, with a service gap between midnight and 05:00.
 For most of the day, one train an hour runs through to Milanówek Grudów, with most of the other trains running through to Grodzisk Mazowiecki Radońska.
-All trains stop at all stations on their route, and a journey from Warszawa Śródmieście to Grodzisk Mazowiecki Radońska takes just under one hour.
+All trains stop at all stations on their route, and a journey from Warszawa Śródmieście WKD to Grodzisk Mazowiecki Radońska takes just under one hour.

-Within Warsaw's borders, WKD accepts day tickets and transit passes issued by the Public Transport Authority.
+WKD accepts day tickets and transit passes issued by Warsaw's Public Transport Authority between Warszawa Śródmieście WKD and Opacz.